Brahim-Adardour/odin-recipes/README.md

 # odin-recipes
-<p> A collection of recipes done for the Odin Project, done using HTML only.</p>
+A collection of [recipes](https://brahim-adardour.github.io/odin-recipes/) done for the Odin Project, done using HTML only.